Murbie/CSC-842/Module 1/README.md

 ##Known Issues
 * Random bug where user specified path sometimes causes zipping to fail
-* Clean up collection of ~/.ssh/ file (currently throws everything into single folder with everything else)
 * Not sure how "discreet" the script is yet, plenty of room for improvement

 ##Future Work